ShaynaHuang0120/2022Spring_Finals/final_report.md

 1. Original Work Review
    1. Introduction
    2. Critique
-   3. Improvements
+   3. Improvement Description
-2. Data Analysis
+2. Data Analytics of Racing Strategies of Formula One
    1. Pit Stop Strategy
       1. Hypothesis: Fewer pit stops give the driver a better rank in each race
       2. Hypothesis: The pit stops are evenly distributed